 The Sundance Institute Documentary Fund

 Documentary filmmakers and nonprofits focused on documentary storytelling should take note of the Sundance Institute Documentary Fund.
 Their grants aim to support projects that shed light on important social topics and offer unique perspectives through video production.
-This grant could be a dope opportunity if your nonprofit is passionate about raising awareness and sparking conversations.
+This grant could be a great opportunity if your nonprofit is passionate about raising awareness and sparking conversations.

 The Open Society Foundations Grants